dye784/Chat-App/README.md

 5. Display new messages for each channel.
 6. Auto scroll to bottom on new message.
 7. Put time stamps some place.

+### Current Concerns
+For the mvp, I designed it so it serves up all the messages for all the chatrooms.
+The next stage was to design it to be more scalable.
+Initially I wanted to design it so that on the initial request to the server, the server sends back the first 20 or so messages for each chatroom.
+When a user scrolls up past the first 20 messages it would then send a request to the server to retrieve the next 20 or so messages for that specific channel.
+One of the main blockers for this was figuring out how to tract scrolling using React.
+Unfortunately I could not figure that part out.
+So I did not move forward with the scalability optimization.

+Another challenge that arose from scrolling with React is to scroll to the bottom of the chat when a new message is received.

+As the number of chatrooms, users, and messages grows the initial request to the database would take longer to retrieve the data.
+It would then make sense to provide a load screen till the response is received.